 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

-- You will continue to receive this medicine until you are able to take the oral (by mouth) form of tacrolimus.
+- You will only receive this medicine for a few days.
+Then your doctor will switch you to the oral (by mouth) form of tacrolimus.

 Drugs and Foods to Avoid